nuts-foundation/nuts-node/README.rst

 network.grpcAddr              \:5555           Local address for gRPC to listen on.
 If empty the gRPC server won't be started and other nodes will not be able to connect to this node (outbound connections can still be made). network.publicAddr                            Public address (of this node) other nodes can use to connect to it.
 If set, it is registered on the nodelist. network.trustStoreFile                        PEM file containing the trusted CA certificates for authenticating remote gRPC servers.
-**Verifiable Data Registry**
-vdr.clientTimeout             10              Time-out for the client in seconds (e.g. when using the CLI), default: 10
 ============================  ==============  =================================================================================================================================================================================

 This table is automatically generated using the configuration flags in the core and engines.
 When they're changed